shawea/blueGrass/README.md

 So, in your index.html or similar in view source you must indicate that your code is derived from http://raw.github.com/shawea/blueGrass to comply w/ our offered license.
 If you can't agree to the license then go away, or maybe write us a large checkes for a commercial license.

-Here is an example of the type of application you can/should build:
+Here are example of the type of application you can/should build:
 - http://intothearctic.gp
 - http://www.google.com/nexus